SkyDNA/SoupFFA-McpeBooster/ReadME.md

 <H1>News:</H1>

-This Plugin has now a MultiLang System with English, German Arabic, France and Chinese , more comming soon.
+This Plugin has now a MultiLang System with English, German Arabic, France, Türkce and Chinese , more comming soon.

 <br>